Eating for a healthy heart

 Lots of starchy foods such as bread, rice, potatoes and pasta; wholegrain varieties are healthier

-Some meat, fish, eggs and other non-dairy sources of protein such as tofu or beans
+Some meat, fish, eggs and other sources of protein such as tofu, lentils or beans.
+Eat less red or processed meats, like beef, sausages or smoked meats

 Only a very small amount of foods and drinks that are high in fats and/or sugar